Faculty Health & Safety Policy

 This policy is to be read in conjunction with the University's current Health and Safety Policy, to be found at:

-A signed copy is kept in full, with all appendices, in the Faculty Board Office.
+A signed copy of this Faculty policy is kept in full, with all appendices, in the Faculty Board Office.

 To be reviewed annually, including all appendices